TREKKING IN MONTENEGRO

 BIRD WATCHING IN MONTENEGRO

 In Montenegro, 348 bird species have been registered so far (of the total 533 registered in Europe until today, or 65% of the European bird fauna).
 Out of the total number of bird species registered so far, 213 species belong to certain breeding and seven species are possible breeding, while ten are considered to be extinct, such as for example, Aegypius monachus.
-106 species are considered to be residents, i.e. species which spend the whole life cycle in Montenegro.
+106 species are considered to be residents, i.e. species that spend the whole life cycle in Montenegro.
 This number includes two species that are introduced (pheasant and chukar).
 107 species of birds registered in Montenegro are breeding migratory birds.

 Out of the total number of species (348), 266 species are regularly seen in Montenegro, while 14 species are occasionally seen.
 The richness of bird fauna of a country is viewed through the total number of registered species or, more often, through the number of breeding species.
-In Montenegro, the density index of breeding species, which represents the ratio between the logarithm of the number of breeding species and the logarithm of the country's surface area, is significantly above the Balkan average 0.435 and it amounts to 0.563.
-This is contributed by the diversity of habitats: from the sea coast, across the salinas, freshwater lakes, semi steppes, canyons, dense forests, mountain plateaus, and high mountain peaks.
+In Montenegro, the density index of breeding species, which represents the ratio between the logarithm of the number of breeding species and the logarithm of the country's surface area, is significantly above the Balkan average of 0.435 and it amounts to 0.563.
+This is contributed by the diversity of habitats: from the sea coast, across the salinas, freshwater lakes, semi-steppes, canyons, dense forests, mountain plateaus, and high mountain peaks.
 On the other hand, Montenegro is located in one of the four most important corridors for birds in Europe-the Adriatic Flyway, through which millions of birds annually migrate to Africa and vice versa.

 The first preview of the ornithological richness of Montenegro in the form of a list of bird species was published as the Catalogus faunae Yugoslavia by the Academy of Sciences and Arts of Slovenia in 1973, as pertaining part of the Catalog of the bird fauna of SFR Yugoslavia.
 Later, the bird fauna of Montenegro was elaborated in the context of the Diversity of Bird Species in Yugoslavia, with an Overview of Species of International Importance in 1995, and, finally the List of Birds of Montenegro with Bibliography, which represents the first independent paper related solely to its territory.